EliseAld/CurIBENS/README.md

 # CurIBENS

-Benchamrking of different steps in the scRNAseq analysis of the Guo dataset (NSCLC, 2018)
+Benchmarking of different steps in the scRNAseq analysis of the Guo dataset (NSCLC, 2018)

 ####################
 Dimension reduction